 • Arbitrary quality controls, vague definitions, and a fragmented production fester corruption in the market for pesticides.

-ACVISS Anti-counterfeit technology to tackle the issue:
+Acviss Anti-counterfeit technology to tackle the issue:

-On the awareness building and regulations front, the government has made significant efforts.
+On the awareness-building and regulations front, the government has made significant efforts.
 Along with social and economic support, farmers can benefit a lot by harnessing anti-counterfeit technology.
 Some state governments have now taken active steps by putting into place regulations that mandate pesticide packaging to use barcodes for track and trace.

 ACVISS uses unique QR codes, 2D codes, proprietary codes, and more to help manufacturers track and trace their products down the supply chain.
 The tagging can be used for primary, secondary, and tertiary packages, thereby covering every product unit.
 ACVISS tags seamlessly integrate with packaging.
 The app for authenticity verification is simple to use and thus can be used by farmers who may have little technological literacy.
 Additionally, anti-counterfeit technology uses overt and covert markers that can help the buyer identify fake products.
-With sector-specific understanding and experience, ACVISS has developed customized anti-counterfeit solutions for the agro-chemical sector.
+With sector-specific understanding and experience, ACVISS has developed customized anti-counterfeit solutions for the agrochemical sector.
 Pesticides sold in loose packets by local dealers can disrupt farm produce and the farmer’s income.
 Thus, ACVISS offers many tamper-evident and tamper-proof packaging solutions.
 With anti-counterfeit technology, farmers can:

 • Check the validity of the licenses of the dealers and retailers